Shoutkey is unsafe

 A toy investigation into Shoutkey’s safety led unsurprisingly to multiple private documents.

 Here’s the Gist.

-URL shorteners generally enable unsafe practices, but Shoutkey takes the cake by using short, common words as shortener keys, foregoing request rate limiting, reusing keys, and providing no safety warnings.
-And while Shoutkey is just someone’s project, it’s gaining in popularity.
+URL shorteners generally enable unsafe practices, but Shoutkey reigns supreme by using short, common words as shortener keys, foregoing request rate limiting, reusing keys, and providing no safety warnings.
+And while Shoutkey is just someone’s project, it’s gaining popularity.

 Shoutkey makes URL scanning too easy.
 Casual users won’t realize

 - the consequences of Shoutkey exposing their data to the world

 - anyone can peruse their data, and even overwrite or remove editable documents

 - Shoutkey is a single-person project, meaning things like request rate limiting aren’t present and won’t be implemented

 The main benefit of Shoutkey over other shorteners is its use of real-word keys.
 To preserve this benefit while increasing the key search space, switch to using Diceware-like keys.

 At the very least, a proper landing page warning message is in order.